Low Sugar Strawberry Jam Recipe (No Pectin!)

 Why skim the foam off the top?
 For many, the foam just isn’t appealing in texture or look, but It’s totally a preference.
 If making it for the house, we just stir the foam back in.
 However, if it’s a gift we skim it off.

 This low sugar strawberry jam recipe is naturally sweet and thickens up wonderfully using just fresh ripe strawberries and a bit of organic sugar.
 When it’s done, we guarantee you’ll want to add it to as many things as you can!
-We love spreading it on our gluten-free homemade waffles and pancakes.
+We love spreading it on our gluten-free pecan scones, homemade waffles, pancakes,

 Homemade low sugar strawberry jam recipe (no canning necessary)